5l1v3r1/pragmash/SPECIFICATION.md

 Whenever a bare string begins with a $, it is not treated as a bare string.
 Instead, the interpreter treats something like `$xyz` as `(get xyz)` \(that is, as a nested command\).
 In a standard pragmash environment, `get` accesses a variable.
 Thus, the $ makes it easier to access variables.

+# Concise mutation syntax

+It is often helpful to modify the contents of an existing variable.
+For example, you may wish to add 3 to a counter, like so:

+    set a (+ $a 3)

+This code seems very verbose for such a simple operation.
+Luckily, you can also do this:

+    # This expands to set a (+ $a 3)
+    += a 3

+Whenever you execute a command whose name ends with "=", the command is rewritten according to a template.
+The call `command= y args...` is rewritten as `set y (command $y args...)`.
+This is not just syntactic sugar.
+This transformation occurs at runtime, so it is possible to use nested commands for the variable name and command name:

+    # This will be equivalent to doing set variableName (+ $variableName 3)
+    (echo +=) (echo variableName) 3

 # Conditions

 A condition looks like a set of arguments but is evaluated to a boolean expression.
 Conditions are used in `if` blocks and `while` loops.
 In addition, some commands may process their arguments as if the arguments were a condition.